Extreme heat and humidity are in the forecast for Madison this week.

-Each postdoc also participates in 1 hour/week of group supervision with a three-year post-licensure psychologist and the other members of the postdoc cohort.
+Each postdoc also participates in 1 hour/week of group supervision with a two psychologists and the other members of the postdoc cohort.
 Group supervision is an opportunity to present and review individual cases, to process feelings and reactions, and to seek consultation and feedback.

 Supervision of Group